jasonwilliams/anki/README.md

 ### Send to deck

 If you're writing up Markdown files and want to send some Q & As to a deck you can do that quite easily with the `Anki: Send To Deck` command.
-It will send to the default deck "notes" but you can change this in the settings.
+It will send to this extension's default deck named "notes" but you can change this in the settings.
 This is useful if you want a "Daily" deck where you can put daily notes into.
-This plugin will also add a tag to each card based of the title, so you can still organise cards within a deck.
+This extension will also add a tag to each card based on the title, so you can still organise cards within a deck.

 Here's an example